Alone in a Crowd (Catch 22 album): Composition

 The end of the album features seven blank tracks, each 22 seconds long, followed by a bonus track that starts after 22 seconds of silence, bringing the album to a total of 22 tracks.

 Release

 To promote the album, the band made a music video for "Point the Blame", the album's first single.
 However, due to financial problems, the video was never completed.
 The band closed the year touring the US with Reel Big Fish.
 In March 2001, the band toured across Canada with AFI.
 In May and June 2001, the band toured Europe as part of the Deconstruction Tour.

 On January 30, 2016, Jeff Davidson joined the band to perform the album in full at Starland Ballroom in Sayreville, NJ.
 Davidson again joined the band on September 13, 2025, to perform the album in full celebrating its 25th anniversary at the Supernova International Ska Festival in Fort Monroe, Hampton, VA.
+Davidson once again performed the album in full on June 28, 2026, at Crafthouse Stage in Pittsburgh, PA.